How to file a claim for division of property after divorce. How to apply for division of joint property after divorce

 List of documents

-Submission of an application for the division of property is accompanied by a mandatory application of documents.
-In particular, you must attach:
+Submitting an application for division of property is accompanied by the mandatory attachment of documents.
+In particular, you need to attach:

-• a document confirming the identity of the applicants;
+• document confirming the identity of the applicants;

 • birth certificate of all common children;